 New to Prescription Hope?

-Home » Blog & News » Do Medications Always Come in Bottles?
+Home » Prescription and Medication » Do Medications Always Come in Bottles?
 Types, Colors, Why, the Future

 Ever wondered why your medicine comes in bottles?
 When our prescriptions are filled, our medication is often presented in many different kinds of packages.
 In this article, we’ll explore how bottles are used to hold pharmaceuticals, the different kinds of materials used in manufacturing medicine bottles, how they’re made and other types of packaging commonly used – and also touch on the future of medication packaging.

 Do Medications always come in Bottles?
 Different types of medications require different packaging.
 There are a variety of packages which include bottles and blister packs.
 Bottles are generally used for liquid drugs, tablets, and capsules.
 Both Glass and plastic bottles can be used for storing pharmaceuticals.